Determining plane curve singularities from its polars: Tracking the behaviour of the invariant quotients

 Unfortunately, these results are not precise enough for our purposes, so we need a more sophisticated result which deals with a particular case.

-\begin{pro} Let $\xi$ be a germ of curve at $O$, let $p \in \caN_O$ be any free point different from $O$, proximate to $p'$.
-Assume there is exactly one branch $\gamma$ of $\xi$ going through $p$ and whose point in the first neighbourhood of $p$ is free, and suppose in addition that this point is non-singular (on $\xi$).
-Assume also that there is at least another branch of $\xi$ going through $p$ (whose point in the first neighbourhood of $p$ must be satellite) and let $q \in \caN_O(\xi)$ be the biggest $p$-satellite rupture point on $\xi$.
+\begin{pro} Let $\xi$ be a germ of curve at $O$, and $p \in \mathcal{N}_O$ any free point different from $O$.
+Assume $\xi$ has at least two branches going through $p$, and that exactly one of them, say $\gamma$, goes through a free point in the first neighbourhood of $p$.
+Suppose in addition that $p$ is a non-singular point of $\gamma$.
+Finally, let $q \in \mathcal{N}_O(\xi)$ be the biggest $p$-satellite rupture point on $\xi$.
 Then